VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: Conclusion

 \section{Conclusion}

 In this research, we present VALL-T, a decoder-only generative Transducer model designed to improve the robustness and controllability of TTS models.
 VALL-T incorporates monotonic alignment constraints into the decoder-only TTS framework, enabling implicit modeling of phoneme durations.
 Threfore, this model eliminates the need for acquiring phoneme durations before training.
 VALL-T supports forced alignment given input phonemes and the corresponding output speech by searching the best path on the posterior probability map.
-This alignment is controllable during inference, facilitating zero-shot synthesis with untranscribed speech prompts even in unknown languages.
-Additionally, VALL-T exhibits the capability of streaming generation, coupled with an aligned context window for synthesizing lengthy speech.
-These features make VALL-T a powerful model for TTS applications.